HOW DO YOU OVERHEAD PRESS?

 You’ll see that as you move through a straight bar path and stay within the scapular plane head position peeks through.

-And this makes it appear as if the body has moved forward or the bar has moved backwards when, in fact the bar path has stayed the same and the shoulders have stayed in that nice position.
+And this makes it appear as if the body has moved forward or the bar has moved backwards when, in fact the bar path has stayed the same and the shoulders have stayed in that correct position.

 Once you’re all warmed up, confident, and green-lighted by a spotter, go ahead and throw some plates on the barbell.